pattern

 the quality of being kind, understanding and unselfish, especially in providing money or gifts to others

-Ex: He was known for generosity, often surprising friends and strangers with thoughtful gifts and acts of kindness .
+Ex: He was known for his generosity, often surprising friends and strangers with thoughtful gifts and acts of kindness .

 daily words